jerrycyip/emaily/README.md

-# Emaily customer survey app
+# Emaily App
-Emaily is a fullstack web app that enables companies to get customer feedback via email surveys.
-Emaily's implementation employs the 'MERN' tech stack which comprises MongoDB, Express Server, React JS (client), Node JS.
-In addition, the app integrates with 3rd party services including Google's OAuth API for authentication functionality, Stripe's payments API for basic payments functionality and Twilio's Send Grid email API for actual sending of email survey campaigns.
+Emaily is a fullstack web app that enables companies to get customer feedback via simple email 'yes/no' surveys whose result counts are summarized and recorded in the app.
+Emaily's implementation employs the 'MERN' tech stack which comprises MongoDB, Express Server, React JS (client), and Node JS.
+The app is hosted on Heroku.

+To deliver the full set of user features, Emaily integrates with 3rd party services including Google's OAuth API for authentication, Stripe's payments API for basic payments, and Twilio's Send Grid email API for actual sending of email survey campaigns.
+From a design standpoint, I leverage [Materialize CSS](https://materializecss.com/) for styling the app - this saves time and ensures the project's primary focus is practicing core fullstack concepts.
+Some light additional styling and customization was added by me for improved aesthetics and usability.

-The Emaily app is the primary project for Stephen Grider's Udemy course, [Node with React: Fullstack Web Development](https://www.udemy.com/course/node-with-react-fullstack-web-development/).
-The project provides hands on practice with core MERN stack concepts and technologies including the following:
+This app is the primary project for Stephen Grider's Udemy course, [Node with React: Fullstack Web Development](https://www.udemy.com/course/node-with-react-fullstack-web-development/).
+The project provides hands on practice with core MERN fullstack concepts and technologies including the following:

-- Server Side Architecture with Express and Node
+- Server Side Architecture with Express and Heroku deployment
 - Implementing Google OAuth authentication
 - Implementing MongoDB
 - Mastering deployment techniques for prod and dev environments